zoonooz/zoonooz.github.io/_posts/portfolio/2012-09-07-ios-nursenote.md

 ![image](/img/portfolio/nursenote1.jpg)
 {: style="text-align: center"}

-The app working by fetch list of patients from the WCF service provided by another team, record data and send back to the server.
+The app is working by fetching list of patients from the WCF service provided by another team, record data and send back to the server.
 I used [wsdl2objc](https://code.google.com/p/wsdl2objc/) to generate classes for connect with the service.

 ![image](/img/portfolio/nursenote2.jpg)
 {: style="text-align: center"}

-Another requirement for this app is the data can save in offline mode when there is no internet and send that data back when it comes online.
+Another requirement for this app is the data can be saved in offline mode when there is no internet connection and be able to send that data back when it the internet available.

 ![image](/img/portfolio/nursenote3.jpg)
 {: style="text-align: center"}